-El Calafate is a small town of around 25000 inhabitants in the south of Argentina, and one of the main getaways to explore Patagonia, with easy access to Los Glaciares National Park, where Perito Moreno Glacier is located, and connections to El Chalten, one of the main hiking hubs of the country, as well as Torres del Paine National Park, on the Chilean side of Patagonia.
+El Calafate Argentina is a small town of around 25000 inhabitants in the south of the country, and one of the main getaways to explore Patagonia, with easy access to Los Glaciares National Park, where Perito Moreno Glacier is located, and connections to El Chalten, one of the main hiking hubs of the country, as well as Torres del Paine National Park, on the Chilean side of Patagonia.

 Sure enough, it would be a pity to visit Argentina and leave El Calafate out of your itinerary.
 For as small as it is, this town, which takes its name from the calafate berries that commonly grow in small bushes in Patagonia, has a lot to offer.
 From hiking to visiting the great glaciers; from admiring the local fauna to cayaking, El Calafate is a fantastic place for nature and adventure lovers.
 And if you need to take a day off and just relax, the city has plenty of good coffee shops, restaurants and bars, and an intersting shopping scene.

 In this post, I highlight all the things to see and do in El Calafate, Argentina, and share a few tips on how to make the most of this lovely town.

 For a great itinerary though Argentina, check out my post “A Flash Pack’s Argentina Itinerary” and for a guide on everything that Argentina has to offer, read my post “A Guide To The Greatest Things To Do In Argentina.”